What the Experts Say – Ice Climbing:

 What The Experts Say – Rock Climbing:

-“In my opinion the Ice Factor’s bouldering wall is the best training board in the UK and knowing it was there definitely influenced my decision to move from Glasgow to Lochaber.
+“In my opinion the Ice Factor’s bouldering wall is one of the best training board in the UK and knowing it was there definitely influenced my decision to move from Glasgow to Lochaber.
 If you’re into training for rock climbing, you know that you need a big steep board with carefully chosen holds, good setting and good temperatures.
 Not many bouldering facilities anywhere manage to have all of these factors together.
 The holds are generally arranged by keen local bouldering addicts who are always happy to show you good problems.
 The dry-tooling problems are excellent fun too, and are popular even with climbers who don’t mixed climb!
 Regular sessions are guaranteed to make you strong.
 The biggest problem is concentrating as there as so many laughs to be had on a winter night with the locals in the boulder wall.”